MindFlowOy/mm-server/README.md

-# An AA API
+# MirrorMonkey server

-This web API was built to use some of the [hapi](hapijs.com) features and functionality together with passport authentication.
+This web server was built to use some of the [hapi](hapijs.com) features.

-Mapping parts:
+Mapping  auth module for dev time:

         In "auth"-directory
             npm link